wcfrobert/ezweld/README.md

 In Chapter 7.4-7, Blodgett writes about two other reasons for why treating welds as lines is preferable.
 In summary:

-* With the line method, demands can be calculated without specifying a thickness.
-Instead, we can calculate a demand, then specify a thickness that would work afterwards.
+* With the line method, demands can be calculated without specifying a thickness upfront.
+In effect, weld thickness becomes a design parameter where we can calculate a demand, then specify a thickness that would work afterwards.
 This is important in the pre-calculator era where engineering calculations are not automated, and a change in the input parameter would mean revising pages of calculation by hand.
 * Stress combination calculations is complicated and very burdensome to do by hand.
 The "force per unit length" convention is a design simplification that circumvents the thorny problem of stress transformations and change of basis (refer to the next few sections for more info).

 Here a table from the Omer W. Blodgett textbook that provides equations for common weld group geometric properties (1 dimensions less):